Bernice2001/Pizzeria/README.md

 *****
 ##### AUTHOR: Bernice Maina
 ## Description
 This is a pizza website where a user can order pizza online; select the size, toppings and crust.
 Each selection has a different amount and the total price is displyed afterwards.
 The pizza can be delivered or collected.
-If delivered, the user will be prompted to enter their location..
+If delivered, the user will be prompted to enter their location.
 **********

 ## Setup Instructions